HodaGH/InsightDEWin18/README.md

 The data comes form the youtube API.
 For my project, I am going to use small size of data as sample data, but I choose my technologies to be scalable and able to handle the full dataset, while still providing low-latency responses to queries.

 ## Technologies
-Google PubSub
-Google App Engine
-Google Big Query
-Google Storage
-Kafka
-Flask
-Plotly
-Pandas
-NumPy
-AWS S3
+Google PubSub, Youtube Data API (v3), Google App Engine, Kafka, Flask, Python, AWS S3

 ### Ingestion: